Rossum and UiPath: Invoice extraction in 15 minutes enhanced (source code provided)

 UiPath studio: if you don’t have UiPath studio installed on your computer, you can use the community version for testing purposes.
 Download here.

-Source codes: Download UiPath workflows for this demo here.
+NEW Source codes: Download UiPath workflows for this demo here.

 Basic Plug & Play example